bradcar/bno08x_i2c_spi_MicroPython/README.md

 See the seletion below (_Details on Report Frequencies_) for more details.
 If your code requests reports faster than the report feature frequency specified, repeated values will be returned.

-## Euler angles, gimbal lock, and quaternions
+## Euler Angles, Gimbal Lock, and Quaternions

 Euler angles have a problem with Gimbal Lock.
 With Euler angles, a loss of a degree of freedom occurs when two rotational axes align, which means certain orientations have multiple representations.